Welcome to Curry Health Center Counseling Services

 Call us at 406-243-4712 to discuss your concern with a mental health provider.

-For more information about crisis intervention, or how to report disruptive behavior, harassment or hazing please visit the Behavioral Intervention Team website.
+For more information about crisis intervention, or how to report disruptive behavior, harassment or hazing please visit the CARES Team website.

 Community Referrals: